 The rule of the school was to send those who had gotten the best scores in the school to Rome where they would be further prepared for the task of the priesthood.
 The first year in Rome, at the age of 19, he attended a special program of the Collegio Romano to prepare him for entering the Pontifical University of Vatican: “Pont.
 Universitas Urbaniana de Propaganda Fide,” where the teaching was mainly in Latin besides some courses in Italian.

-The courses in 1955-1956 consisted in: “Logica, Psychologia Rationalis, Introductio in Philosophia Morale et Sociale, Cosmologia, Historia Philosophiae Antiquarum, Introduction in Philosophia Naturale, Psychologia experimentalis,” and “Lingua Latina.”
+The courses in 1955-1956 consisted of: “Logica, Psychologia Rationalis, Introductio in Philosophia Morale et Sociale, Cosmologia, Historia Philosophiae Antiquarum, Introduction in Philosophia Naturale, Psychologia experimentalis,” and “Lingua Latina.”

 The courses in 1956-1957 consisted in: “Theodicea, Cosmologia, Historia Philosophiae Medioevalis, Psychologia Rationalis, Ethica, Critica, Ontologia, Historia Philosophiae Modernae, Interpretatio Textualis S. Th.
 [St. Thomas Aquinatis]”.

 The courses in 1957-1958 consisted in “Psychologia Rationalis, Philosophia Socialis, Philosophia Artis, Historia Philosophiae Modernae, Historia Philosophiae Contemporalis, Pedagogia, Interpretatio Textualis S. Th.
 [St. Thomas Aquinatis]”.